 If China is to remain economically competitive, it needs to move away from its current strength of absorbing foreign inventions, argues the British Council's Jeremy Chan.
-Ahead of his session for education professionals in London on 12 February, he asks what becoming an innovating nation again might cost China and where the opportunities for UK universities lie.
+He asks what becoming an innovating nation again might cost China and where the opportunities for UK universities lie.

 Napoleon once famously said, 'Let China sleep, for when she awakes she will shake the world.'
 This has proved prophetic, if slightly apocryphal, as China has proceeded to shake the world to its very foundation since its reform and opening up 35 years ago.